erleonard/erleonard.github.io/_posts/2018-10-06-CiscoMeraki.md

   - VPN
 ---

-The Cisco Meraki vitual MX can extend your physical MX deployment to Microsoft Azure in less then an hour through the same Meraki dashboard. vMx100 with Auto VPN can easily connect your network with Azure.
+The Cisco Meraki virtual MX can extend your physical MX deployment to Microsoft Azure in less than an hour through the same Meraki dashboard. vMx100 with Auto VPN can easily connect your network with Azure.

 Cisco Meraki's virtual MX extends your physical MX deployment in minutes through the same Meraki dashboard. vMXIOO can be used as your SD-WAN and Auto VPN node to easily connect your